Counseling 3 + 2 (B.S. to M.S.C) Program with USM

 Because the University of Maine at Farmington is a liberal arts college, every student – in every major – will take courses in the Arts, Humanities, Mathematics, Natural Sciences and Social Sciences.
 In addition, you will also get to choose interesting classes specifically tailored to this program, such as:REH 120 Introduction to Social Services

 REH 495 Internship in Rehabilitation and Human Services

 Much of the coursework at USM is offered at a distance, allowing you to work part-time in the field gaining valuable experience while working toward your clinical licensures or certification.

 HCE 510 Introduction to Rehabilitation Counseling and Service

 HCE 514 Principles of Psychiatric Rehabilitation: Evidence-based Practices and Treatment

 HCE 612 Multicultural Counseling: Social & Cultural Foundations of Helping Diverse Families

 HCE 621 Fundamentals of Counseling Skills

 HCE 643 Psychopharmacology, Substance-Related Disorders and Integrated Co-Occurring Treatment

-Note: At the undergraduate level (years 1-3 at UMF), this program qualifies for a New England Board of Higher Education (NEBHE) tuition discount for residents of CT, MA, NH, RI and VT.
+Note: At the undergraduate level (years 1-3 at UMF), this program qualifies for a New England Regional Student Program tuition discount for residents of CT, MA, NH, RI and VT.
 At the graduate level (years 4 & 5 at USM) this program program qualifies for a NEBHE tuition discount for residents of NH, RI and VT.